 To assist the bank in determining its risk, you will be required to provide personal information such as bank statements, salary slips, a statement of assets and liabilities, a statement of your monthly expenses and information on your employment and credit history, including whether you have ever been insolvent.

-If you go through an originator, such as ooba, they will ensure you have all the correct paperwork to avoid unnecessary delays.
+If you go through a home loan comparison service, such as ooba home loans, they will ensure you have all the correct paperwork to avoid unnecessary delays, and will submit a single application to all of the banks on your behalf.

 Get the best interest rate